valanm22/documentation/learn/getting_started/quick_start.md

 ## Step 3: Search

-Now that you have MeiliSearch setup, you can start searching!
+Now that you have MeiliSearch all set up, let's start searching!
 MeiliSearch [offers many parameters](/reference/features/search_parameters.md) that you can play with to refine your search or change the format of the returned documents.
 However, by default, the search is already relevant.

 <CodeSamples id="getting_started_search_md" />